ikraamg/Enumerable-Methods/README.md

 ## Live Demo with Tests

-*All test were taken from the Ruby docs page (where available) to ensure that "my_enumerables" works exactly the same as the original.*
+*All test were taken from the Ruby [docs](https://ruby-doc.org/core-2.6.5/Enumerable.html) page (where available) to ensure that my_enumerable works exactly the same as the original.*

 [Live Demo Link](https://repl.it/@iks007/EnumerablesTestBench)